imvetri/ui-editor/README.md

 ## UI editor

-UI editor is a simple UI shell around reactjs to build on state driven components.
+UI editor is a simple UI shell around reactjs to build on state driven components that works across frameworks.

 A single object should determine the structure of the components.
 In state driven components, data from the state is used in rendering component tree.